marklogic/marklogic-docker/README.md

 Note: In order to use the MarkLogic Image you need to request the Developer License.
 Refer to details on https://developer.marklogic.com/free-developer/ for requesting it.

-- All the examples in this readme uses the latest MarkLogic Docker image.
+- All the examples in this readme use the latest MarkLogic Server Docker image.
 - Examples in this document use Docker Engine and Docker CLI to create and manage containers.
 Follow the documentation for instructions on how to install Docker: see Docker Engine (https://docs.docker.com/engine/)
 - To access the MarkLogic Admin interface and App Servers in our examples, you need a desktop browser.
 See "Supported Browsers" in the [support matrix](https://developer.marklogic.com/products/support-matrix/) for a list of supported browsers.